 Faculty members who are not on a term appointment and who are scheduled to work at least half time will be eligible to earn sick leave that accrues at the rate of one and one-quarter work days per month of active employment.
 Part-time faculty shall earn sick leave on a pro-rata basis.
 No more than 195 days of sick leave may be accrued; however, no more than 180 days of sick leave may be carried over into a new calendar year.
 Any faculty members who, prior to January 1, 1969, accrued and carried over unused sick leave in excess of 180 days will not lose the excess leave but will retain that amount of leave which will then become the maximum amount the faculty member may carry over into future years.
-If the faculty member subsequently reduces the amount of sick leave the faculty member may thereafter carry over.
+If the faculty member subsequently reduces the amount of sick leave carried over to 180 days, that amount will become the maximum amount of sick leave the faculty member may thereafter carry over.